RNFL2ItemValue/RNFL2ItemValue.github.io/index.md

 >Note: All of these Items are highly sought after and can be listed in many different orders, This is just my personal opinion.

-The score goes from 1 to 5, 1 is bad, 5 is good.
+The score goes from 1 to 5, 1 is bad, 5 is The Best.
 =============================================================
 |                                         |   Rarity    |     Desire     | Base  | Notes |
 | --------------------------------------- |:-----------:|:--------------:|:-----:|:-----:|